kabir-vats/CSE110_Lab1/index.md

 As you can probably see, I did not do a great job with documentation and the project workflow.
 There is tons of room for improvement there, and I'm hoping to work on that through this course!

+If you are curious about my favorite programming language, you can find it in [This File](./README.md)